MichaelCurrin/code-cookbook/recipes/format-and-lint/editor-config.md

 insert_final_newline = true
 ```

 ### Demo

-Provided on the EditorConfig homepage.
+Based on the one of the EditorConfig homepage.

 ```ini
 # EditorConfig is awesome: https://EditorConfig.org